Top 12+1 Free Museums in Madrid

 All Mondays and on January 1 and 6, May 1, November 9, December 24, 25 and 31.

-The former palace of the Marquis of Matallana, built in 1776, houses a fascinating collection of 19th-century paintings, furniture, and decorative art that captures the essence of the cultural, political and everyday life of Madrid of that time.
+The former palace of the Marquis of Matallana, built in 1776, houses a fascinating collection of 19th-century paintings, furniture, and decorative art that captures the essence of the cultural, political, and everyday life of Madrid at that time.

 The House-museum`s initial collection was mostly made up of paintings, furniture and accessories, but was expanded through donations, acquisitions, and legacies, with religious paintings, photography, and miniatures.